sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-cleaning.rst

 Data Cleaning
 =============

 This workflow cleans the input data.
-It does the following:
+It also:
 * Handles null values
 * Replaces ``N/Y`` values etc. with ``0/1``